 Rise In Digital Marketing

-Of course digital marketing is not a new phenomenon, but it is a part of modern business that has grown rapidly in recent times.
-Any company without a digital marketing strategy is unlikely to remain competitive within their industry.
+Of course, digital marketing is not a new phenomenon, but it is a part of modern business that has grown rapidly in recent times.
+Any company without a digital marketing strategy is unlikely to remain competitive within its industry.
 How does this relate to coworking though?
 Managing a digital marketing strategy can be hard for new companies, as there is a lot of complexity to consider.
-SEO in particular, includes a lot of technical aspects which are time-consuming.
+SEO in particular includes a lot of technical aspects which are time-consuming.

 New, growing businesses simply don’t have the time to allocate to marketing so there has been a sharp increase in the number of businesses outsourcing this work to freelancers.
 The demand for marketing freelancers has meant that there are lots of opportunities for those looking to start their own marketing business.
 These types of people often turn to coworking spaces to carry out their day-to-day jobs.